-- (a) Supporting development proposals for Statutory and Locally Listed Buildings which preserve the building, or its setting or any features of special architectural or historic interest it possesses - (b) Supporting development proposals for the reuse of vacant or underused Listed buildings that contribute positively to the character of the borough, either individually or as part of wider strategies for regeneration - (c) Supporting development proposals that secure the on-going use of heritage assets whilst preserving their special interest and significance. - 3 Historic Parks & Gardens and Trees - (a) Supporting Development proposals within Historic Parks and Gardens that respect the special historic character and quality of these areas, their setting or historic views or vistas; - (b) Supporting new development within the setting of a heritage asset, where it would not have an adverse impact on that setting or views to or from the heritage asset, or views of any open spaces, trees or street scenes that contribute positively to the heritage asset and its setting interest.
-Advice should be taken from English Heritage and provision should be made for on-site investigations that include the recording of archaeological evidence within the affected area.
+- (a) Supporting development proposals for Statutory and Locally Listed Buildings which preserve the building, or its setting or any features of special architectural or historic interest it possesses; - (b) Supporting development proposals for the reuse of vacant or underused listed buildings that contribute positively to the character of the borough, either individually or as part of wider strategies for regeneration; and - (c) Supporting development proposals that secure the on-going use of heritage assets whilst preserving their special interest and significance. - 3 Historic Parks & Gardens and Trees - (a) Supporting Development proposals within Historic Parks and Gardens that respect the special historic character and quality of these areas, their setting or historic views or vistas; and - (b) Supporting new development within the setting of a heritage asset, where it would not have an adverse impact on that setting or views to or from the heritage asset, or views of any open spaces, trees or street scenes that contribute positively to the heritage asset and its setting.